Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Manage operational layers/README.md

 ## How to use the sample

 Tap the toolbar button to display the operational layers that are currently displayed in the map.
-In the first section, tap "-" button to remove a layer, or tap hold the reordering control and drag to reorder a layer.
+In the first section, tap "-" button to remove a layer, or tap and hold the reordering control and drag to reorder a layer.
 The map will be updated automatically.

 The second section shows layers that have been removed from the map.
 Tap one to add it back to the map.

 ## How it works

-1. Get the `operationalLayers` property from the map.
+1. Get the operational layers from the map's `operationalLayers` property.
-2. Add or remove layers using `AGSMap.operationalLayers.insert(_:at:)` and `AGSMap.operationalLayers.removeObject(at:)` respectively.
-The last layer in the list will be rendered on top.
+2. Add or remove layers by modifying the `operationalLayers` array.
+The last layer in the array will be rendered on top.

 ## Relevant API